-In scholarly literature, there are many different kinds of articles published every year.
+In scholarly literature, there are many types of research article, published every year.
 Original research articles are often the first thing you think of when you hear the words ‘journal article’.
 In reality, research work often results in a whole mixture of different outputs and it’s not just the final research article that can be published.

-Finding a home to publish supporting work in different formats can help you start publishing sooner, allowing you to build your publication record and research profile.
+Finding a home to publish your supporting work in different formats can help you start publishing sooner.
+And, it will allow you to build your publication record and research profile.

-But before you do, it’s very important that you check the instructions for authors and the aims and scope of the journal(s) you’d like to submit to.
-These will tell you whether they accept the type of article you’re thinking of writing and what requirements they have around it.
+But before you do, it’s important that you check the instructions for authors and the aims and scope of the journal/s you’d like to submit to.
+These will tell you whether they accept the types of research article you’re thinking of writing, and what requirements they have around it.

-There’s a huge variety of different types of articles – some unique to individual journals – so it’s important to explore your options carefully.
-While it would be impossible to cover every single article type here, below you’ll find a guide to the most common research articles and outputs you could consider submitting for publication.
+There is a huge variety of different types of research article – even individual journals sometimes have their own unique types.
+As there are many types, it is important to explore your options carefully.
+While it would be impossible to cover all types of research article on this page, we have pulled together a guide on the most common types of research articles and outputs.

 Many academic journals publish book reviews, which aim to provide insight and opinion on recently published scholarly books.
 Writing book reviews is often a good way to begin academic writing.
 It can help you get your name known in your field and give you valuable experience of publishing before you write a full-length article.